Edwards-R/understanding_docs/FML IDK/objective.md

 ## What counts as anyone
 Taxonomy is not a unified field.
 There exists competing ideas of how taxa should be grouped, organised, and stored.
 The system's objective is to enable a system by which these competing systems can communicate with the minimum loss of information possible.

-This *includes* moving between heirarchical Linnaean and phylogenetic nomenclatural systems.
+This *includes* moving between hierarchical Linnaean and phylogenetic nomenclatural systems.